BAPostma/Loft/README.md

 # Architecture
 ![Architecture](./doc/architecture.png)
-**The following AWS services are used:** CloudFormation, SES, SNS, SQS, S3, CloudWatch, Dynamo DB, Lambda.
+**The following AWS services are used:** CloudFormation, SES, SNS, SQS, S3, CloudWatch, Dynamo DB, Lambda and IAM.

 ## Prerequisites
 - Domain name with control over MX records in DNS
-- Configured Amazon Simple Email Service to receive email on the domain
+- Configured Amazon Simple Email Service to receive email on the domain ([guide](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/receiving-email-setting-up.html))
+- S3 bucket for the build artifacts (Loft will be deployed from this bucket)
 - Mailbox that supports IMAP for synchronising email (e.g. [Gmail](https://support.google.com/mail/answer/7126229?hl=en-GB))
-  - IMAP credentials for the destination mail server (e.g. [Gmail app passwords](https://support.google.com/mail/answer/185833?hl=en-GB))
+  - IMAP credentials for the destination mail server (e.g. [Gmail app password](https://support.google.com/mail/answer/185833?hl=en-GB) is recommended to avoid using your main password)
-- AWS IAM access credentials with appropriate permissions to deploy using CloudFormation
+- AWS IAM access credentials with appropriate permissions to deploy using CloudFormation.
+  An account with programmatic access and AWS built-in _full-access_ policies for abovementioned services is recommended.

 # Setup
 The simplest means of installation is to **fork** this repository, then follow these steps: